England and Italy brace for Euro 2020 showdown

 |

-LONDON, United Kingdom (AFP)— England and Italy are counting down to Sunday's Euro 2020 final, with Gareth Southgate's men seeking to end a 55-year trophy drought while the Italians aim to spoil the Wembley party.
+London , United Kingdom (AFP) — England and Italy are counting down to today's Euro 2020 final, with Gareth Southgate's men seeking to end a 55-year trophy drought while the Italians aim to spoil the Wembley party.

 Wembley, which was also the venue for England's 1966 World Cup triumph, will host around 65,000 fans for the game despite coronavirus restrictions still in place.